restarian/brace_document/docs/specification/unit_test_output.md

       * ✓ the module will load when not passed any option data to it

-      * ✓ the module will load when not passed any option data to it
+      * ✓ the module will laod the proper plugins when given a plugin path and plugin regex

       * ✓ the module will load when not passed any option data to it